 The first two episodes of the set of the five screened for critics is also a bit too much in a hurry to get the new status quo in place.
 Season 2 ended with several events that promised significant personal or in-group upheaval.
 The one or two that even get mentioned at the start of Season 3, however, get rapidly addressed by circumstance.
 This results in the loss of what could have been some truly interesting character growth.
 While it remains possible the show may eventually swing back around to these ideas, those first two episodes make it highly unlikely.

-This is why Good Girls does not quite get to being a great show.
-At times you can feel the show struggle with itself.
-Whether it is when to make jokes and when to bite its tongue as noted earlier or rushing past its strong previous setups to get to new stories it wants to tell RIGHT NOW, the show can’t help but derail itself sometimes.
+This is why Good Girls doesn’t quite reach greatness, especially in this season.
+At times you can feel the show struggle with itself, whether it’s when to make jokes or rushing past its strong setups to get to new stories it wants to tell right now.
+The show can’t help but derail itself sometimes.

 Season 3 of Good Girls premieres February 16th.

 - “Hanna” season 2 hits hard, but could pick its shots better - July 3, 2020